 Acquisition and analysis of 2D, M-Mode, and Doppler images to assess diastolic function including mitral valve inflow, tissue Doppler imaging, pulmonary vein flow, and cardiac strain (LV volumes, EF, LV Mass).

 - TAC ECHO

 Screening Plus echo (M-Mode, volumes, EF) in addition to aortic trans-banding gradient assessment.

 - MI ECHO

 Acquisition of 2D long axis images for cardiac strain (LV volumes, EF, LV Mass) and 2D short axis serial imaging slices for regional wall motion analysis.

 MI echo plus aortic trans-banding gradient assessment.

-- Right heart assessment*
+- Right heart assessment (PAB ECHO)

 *Consultation with Core required prior to scheduling.

 - TRANSVERSE AORTIC CONSTRICTION (TAC)- Compensated LV Hypertrophy Model